1app.energy blogBy 1app.energy Team7 min read

 3. Use software that detects and responds to EV sessions For supported homes where the customer enables control, this is what 1app.energy can help with.
 When an Octopus smart charging session is detected and the battery control path is verified, the system has two options depending on conditions:

-- Hold mode: the battery can be held so it does not supply the EV load.
+• Hold mode: the battery can be held so it does not supply the EV load.
 Your car can use the Octopus scheduled charging supply where it is eligible, while the battery stays available for the evening.

-- Charge mode: the battery can be held and, when the tariff window and site conditions make it worthwhile, additionally charged.
+• Charge mode: the battery can be held and, when the tariff window and site conditions make it worthwhile, additionally charged.
 This can give you extra stored energy you can use in the evening, sell back on an export tariff, or use to avoid oversizing your battery in future.

 When detected smart slots and inverter control are verified, the hold can follow the actual session rather than a fixed schedule.
 You still need compatible devices, current tariff credentials and customer-enabled controls.

-What this is not
+What Octopus battery drain is not

 This is not Octopus doing something wrong.
-The tariff is working correctly — it is finding cheap grid slots and scheduling your EV into them.
+The tariff is working correctly, it is finding cheap grid slots and scheduling your EV into them.
 The conflict is at the hardware integration layer: the battery does not know to hold charge when an EV session starts.

 It is also not a problem with your battery or inverter in isolation.
-Both devices work correctly on their own.
+Both devices can work correctly on their own.
 The issue is whole-home coordination.

 These conflicts do not show up as errors.
 They show up as a battery that is not where you expect it to be, and energy bills that may be higher than they could be with better coordination.